ecamo19/droughtbox_documentation/docs/2_loggernet_interface.md

 	[Insert image]

 + Click over the Public tab.
-A list of
+A list of variables should appear at the right hand side.

 	[Insert Image]